The “ingenious” CERN experiment that will search for the mysterious “ghost particles” – 2024-03-27 07:36:07

 Professor Mitesh Patel of Imperial College described the new approach as “ingenious”.

-What really attracts me about the experiment is that these particles are right under our noses, but we have never been able to see them because of the way they interact, or rather the way they do not interact.
+What really attracts me regarding the experiment is that these particles are right under our noses, but we have never been able to see them because of the way they interact, or rather the way they do not interact.

 “We are explorers and we believe we can see something interesting in this new terrain.
 So we have to take a look,” he explained.